alangordon258/stackoverflow/README.md

 5. How were bootcamps assisting with increasing diversity in tech careers?

 The full set of files related to this course are owned by Udacity, so they are not publicly available here.
 However, you can see pieces of the analysis here.
 This README also serves as a template for students to follow in creating their own project README files.

+Alan made a small change to test this out.

 ## File Descriptions <a name="files"></a>